Altia-Marketing/altia-mtb-example-psoc6-multiindustry/README.md

 </details>

-## Step-by-step instructions to build the application
+## Step-by-step instructions to build the Altia GUI

 1. Open Altia Launcher by entering the credentials and logging into your account.